 By implementing these practices, sustainable gardening aims to minimize environmental impact, conserve resources and promote long-term ecological balance.

 Regenerative gardening uses these and other methods to not only maintain, but to improve the health of the garden and surrounding ecosystem.
 Its goal is to heal and rejuvenate the landscape of which the garden is a part, resulting in a net positive impact on the environment.
-This includes:
+Regenerative agriculture/gardening refers to methods that result in improved soil health, carbon capture, improved biodiversity and healthy water resources.

 Soil Regeneration: Building soil health through practices like no-till gardening, cover crops, and the use of biochar to increase carbon storage.

-Ecosystem Restoration: Creating habitats in and around the garden area that support wildlife and nurture native plants, restoring any degraded landscape in the area by practices such as reducing turf and replacing with native shrubs and ground covers, controlling erosion and runoff, and creating conditions favorable to microorganisms.
+Ecosystem Restoration: Creating habitats in and around the garden area that support wildlife and nurture native plants, restoring any degraded landscape and increasing biodiversity in the area by practices such as reducing turf and replacing with native shrubs and ground covers, controlling erosion and runoff to improve area water quality, and creating conditions favorable to microorganisms.
 When possible, this includes “wilding” areas to allow nature to restore the habitat with no input other rhan removing invasives.

 Regenerative Design: Designing gardens to mimic natural ecosystems, integrating permaculture principles and making the best use of non-renewable resources.
 An important aspect of regenerative design is creation of a closed system where waste from one element is used as a resource for other elements in the design.